vgaldi/fw-lab/content/authors/mbedra/_index.md

 user_groups:
   - Current Members
 ---
 **Mohamed Bedra** is a Ph.D. student in the Advanced Electronics Laboratory (L.E.A) at the University of Batna 2.

+He received his B.E. and  M.E. degrees in Telecommunications Systems from the University of Batna 2, Algeria, in 2019 and 2021, respectively.

 His research focuses on microstrip antennas and their applications, particularly metamaterials effect and complex-structure resonances.
 He co-authored three international publications in 2024.

-He is currently visiting the Fields & Waves Lab for a research internship.
+During October-November 2024, he visited the Fields & Waves Lab for a research internship.